 Walleye fingerlings have been periodically stocked into Nelson Reservoir to augment natural reproduction.
-From 2002 to 2009 (with the exception to 2006), all walleye fingerlings stocked into Nelson Reservoir have been marked with 750 ppm OTC to allow the calculation of survival on stocked fish and to distinguish stocked fish from naturally reproduced fish.
+From 2002 to 2010 (with the exception to 2006), all walleye fingerlings stocked into Nelson Reservoir have been marked with 750 ppm OTC to allow the calculation of survival on stocked fish and to distinguish stocked fish from naturally reproduced fish.
 In 2006, only half of the walleye stocked were marked with OTC due to problems with reaction of the walleye to the chemicals.

-Even with the addition of these fish, catch of YOY walleye during seining surveys remained low when compared to pre-drought levels (Table 12).
-However, the high proportion of stock (10-14.9 in.) and quality size (15.0-19.9 in.) walleye in the population indicates good survival of stocked YOY walleye from 2003 through 2009 (Figure 16).
+Even with the addition of these fish, catch of YOY walleye during seining surveys remained low when compared to pre-drought levels (Table 14).
+However, the high proportion of stock (10-14.9 in.) and quality size (15.0-19.9 in.) walleye in the population indicates good survival of stocked YOY walleye from 2003 through 2010 (Figure 11).

-The relative abundance of adult walleye has remained relatively stable over the last five years with a minor decrease in catch rates in 2005 and 2009 (Figure 16).
-The condition of walleye increased after low water levels in 2002 (Figure 16).
+The relative abundance of adult walleye has remained relatively stable over the last five years with a minor decrease in catch rates in 2005, 2009, and 2010 (Figure 11).

-Figure 16. - Relative abundance, size structure, and relative weight of walleye collected with sinking experimental gill nets in Nelson Reservoir, 1991-2009.
+Figure 11. - Relative abundance, size structure, and relative weight of walleye collected with sinking experimental gill nets in Nelson Reservoir, 1991-2009.